alvaroscelza/alvaroscelza.github.io/README.md

 I'm Alvaro

 👨‍💻 I'm a Software Systems Engineer. <br>
-➿ I'm an enthusiast of Angile Development. <br>
+➿ I'm an enthusiast of Agile Development. <br>
 🧩 I've worked in several projects as both employee and entrepeneur. <br>
 🇺🇾 I'm uruguayan. <br>
 🇬🇧 Though we can speak English if you wish. <br>